DEADBEAT AT DAWN (1988)

 The underlying premise is that Goose is having second thoughts about his lifestyle choice when a turf war begins to escalate between his gang The Ravens, and their enemies The Spyders.
 There is at least a taste of things to come as the two factions square off in a local cemetery (a recurring location that was probably nice and quiet for the production) where the film makers express their love for nunchucks and severed fingers.
-But Goose is later convinced by Christy that all of this is a terrible idea.
-Or he does eventually at least, since he takes some talking into the idea of quitting.
-Then the stage is set for tragedy as the couple go through a laughable romance montage and the criminal elements begin to move against them.
+But Goose is later convinced by Christy that all of this is a terrible way to live.
+Or he eventually comes around to the idea at least, since he takes some talking into quitting.
+Then the stage is set for tragedy as the couple go through a laughable romance montage… and the criminal elements begin to move against them.

 The whole ‘bad guy going straight’ trope is very predictable but the execution, as with most of the plot, is very lacking.
-The reason that Christy is so interested in the occult is never clear since it doesn’t reappear later on, beyond some interesting visual elements.
+Christy is very interested in the occult for reasons that are never clear since it doesn’t come back around later on, outside a few interesting visual elements.
 It also doesn’t help that the use of a Ouija(TM) board to predict her own demise is too funny to be dramatic.
 The thing looks like it came brand new from the local toy store.
-The clean break is also questionable when Goose seems to be making money selling cocaine in dirty back alleys instead of actually moving on.
-Most of these elements are never revisited when things go awry.
-However this is all about to take a veer into good-bad territory as Danny’s goons (who all have great names like Asphalt and Bonecrusher) foul up their revenge on Goose for his earlier actions.
+The clean break is also questionable when Goose seems to be making money selling cocaine in dirty back alleys instead of actually moving on with his life.
+Most of these elements should have been revisited when things go awry instead of being dropped.
+However, this is all about to take a veer into good-bad territory as Danny’s goons (who all have great names like Asphalt and Bonecrusher) foul up their revenge on Goose for his earlier actions.